 You can, for example, autosave each Daily Bing image to your PC under the “Autosave” heading.
 Or, if you want to fine-tune which part of the world you want to see in your Daily Bing images, you can change it under the “Source” heading.

-To keep your Windows accent colours (the colour of live tiles, highlighted Start menu and so on) in sync with the background, right-click an empty space on the desktop and click Personalize.
-In the Settings window that opens, click Colours, then tick “Automatically pick an accent colour from my background box.”
+To keep your Windows accent colors (the color of live tiles, highlighted Start menu and so on) in sync with the background, right-click an empty space on the desktop and click Personalize.
+In the Settings window that opens, click Colors, then tick “Automatically pick an accent color from my background box.”

-And there you have it – a beautiful new image every single day, helping to inspire and relax you as you work.
+And there you have it – a beautiful new image as your desktop wallpaper on Windows every single day, helping to inspire and relax you as you work.
 Note that the entire guide above can also be applied to the lock screen (just select “Lock Screen” from the pane on the left), or you can use the Dynamic Theme app to pull images from Daily Windows Spotlight as well.